mabarm/BEConcepts/templatesPrj.md

 Scalability: You can start with a simple version of each project and expand it by adding features like user roles, security, and more.

-# Key Concepts You’ll Learn
+# Key Concepts will Learn

 RESTful APIs: Building APIs to serve data to the frontend or external services.
 Database Interaction: Designing schemas, performing CRUD operations, and handling relationships in SQL or NoSQL databases.